 The lead priorities for our 2018 State Legislative Agenda are below.
-Each year, we adopt the legislative agenda of the Washington Low Income Housing Alliance, which is approved by their board of directors, with input from the Public Policy Committee (PPC).
+Each year, we adopt a legislative agenda in collaboration with the Washington Low Income Housing Alliance, which is approved jointly by our boards of directors, based on the recommendation of the Public Policy Committee (PPC).

 Create affordable homes.
 Invest at least $106 million in the Housing Trust Fund.

 Ban discrimination based on a renter's source of income.
 Pass HB 1633 or SB 5407 to close a fair housing loophole that allows landords to discriminate against tenants who use rental assistance.

 Secure and increase funding for programs that prevent and end homelessness.
 Pass HB 1570 to increase the document recording fee, ensure it never expires, and allow communities the flexibility to use 100% of funds to best meet local needs.

 Protect Washington's lifeline for people with disabilities and elderly adults.
 Fully fund life-saving services that prevent homelessness and help people meet their basic survival needs including:

 - Aged, Blind and Disabled Program;